qsnake/gpaw/doc/devel/overview.rst

 is done in the one `domain_comm` communicator, which are in this case equal to `mpi.world`.

-.. _excact exchange page: EXX_

 ..
 [1] J J. Mortensen and L. B. Hansen and K. W. Jacobsen, Phys.
 Rev. B 71 (2005) 035109.
 ..
 [2] C. Rostgaard, Masters thesis, CAMP, dep. of physics, Denmark, 2006.
-       This document can be found at the `excact exchange page`_.
+       This document can be found at the :ref:`exx` page.